Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart {C}{racks} are common defects in structures such as pavements and buildings, which can lead to serious safety issues.
-Therefore, regular automated inspections are crucial to ensuring production safety \cite{ali2022structural, zhang2024robust}.
-Early automated detection methods used traditional image processing techniques for crack extraction \cite{zhou2006wavelet, yamaguchi2008image, oliveira2009automatic}.
+Cracks are common defects in structures such as pavements and buildings, which can lead to serious safety issues.
+Thus, automated detection on edge control devices is crucial for ensuring production safety \cite{ali2022structural, chen2023classification, reta2025structural, liu2025neighborhood, mihaylov2025rapid}.
+Early automated detection methods used traditional image processing techniques for crack extraction \cite{zhou2006wavelet, yamaguchi2008image, oliveira2009automatic, teng2024automated}.
 While these methods are easy to implement, their performance in complex scenarios still needs improvement.

 In recent years, benefiting from the strong local inductive capability of Convolutional Neural Networks (CNN), CNN-based networks such as MST-Net \cite{qu2021crack} and FcaHRNet \cite{chu2024cascade} have shown efficient feature extraction capabilities in structural crack segmentation tasks.
 The spatial invariance of CNNs allows them to detect cracks anywhere in an image by learning similar features at different locations.
 In labeled images, crack labels are long, narrow structures of white pixels, while the background is large black areas.
 This challenges the model to distinguish between thin cracks and the background.
 Nevertheless, networks based on CNNs face challenges in capturing long-range dependencies between crack pixels, leading to segmentation discontinuities.